In This Article

 Few houseplants are as striking or vivid as the croton (Codiaeum variegatum).
-When it comes to bright, beautiful, multicolored houseplants, its glossy, broad green leaves striped or spattered with cream, yellow, orange, red, pink, or black turn heads like no other.
+When it comes to bright, beautiful, multicolored houseplants, its glossy, broad green leaves, striped or spattered with cream, yellow, orange, red, pink, or black turns heads like no other.
 Native to Southeast Asia and Australia, these vigorous houseplants grow quickly in good conditions (meaning, with lots of light and damp soil), without pruning—and can reach a foot to three or four feet tall in just a few years.
 Plus, they come in multiple varieties and since they're pretty easy to care for, the most difficult thing about the croton plant might just be picking your favorite to vamp up your space.

 Best Growing Conditions for Your Croton Plant

-If your croton isn’t getting enough light, its bright colors will fade and the leaves will be dark green.
+If your croton isn’t getting enough light, its bright colors will fade and the leaves will look dark green.
 If this happens, move your plant to a brighter spot.
 Keep in mind that new leaf growth is green, shading to yellow, red, or orange (depending on the type) as it matures.

 How to Care for Your Croton Plant

 Once you get your croton home, water the plant deeply (so that water flows out of the bottom of the pot) as soon as the top of the soil is dry, and use your finger to check the soil moisture weekly.
 This tropical plant also loves a humid environment.
-To create this, you can group your croton with other plants, which release moisture into the air.
+Create this by grouping your croton with other plants, which releases moisture into the air.
 Another option is to display your croton in a bright, sunny window in a warm, steamy bathroom.

 If your brand new croton starts losing leaves, don't panic!
 These plants are very sensitive to changes in environment.
 With proper care, it should stabilize in your space and begin to put out new growth after three to four weeks.